iambhavesh/calculator/README.md

-This project is a general purpose project for react leaners.
-The UI for this calculator was inspired from  https://www.figma.com/community/file/984658356416751911
+This project is a general purpose project for react learners The UI for this calculator was inspired from  https://www.figma.com/community/file/984658356416751911

 # Getting Started with Create React App